tetracycline hydrochloride

 · Dermatologic: Phototoxic reactions, rash, exfoliative dermatitis

-· GI: Discoloring and inadequate calcification of primary teeth of fetus if used by pregnant women, discoloring and inadequate calcification of permanent teeth if used during period of dental development, fatty liver, liver failure, anorexia, nausea, vomiting, diarrhea, glossitisdysphagia,enterocolitis, esophageal ulcers
+· GI: Discoloring and inadequate calcification of primary teeth of fetus if used by pregnant women, discoloring and inadequate calcification of permanent teeth if used during period of dental development, fatty liver, liver failure, anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia,enterocolitis, esophageal ulcers

 · Hypersensitivity: Reactions from urticaria to anaphylaxis, including intracranial hypertension